Amina Hussein, MS, PhD

 Open positions for students and postdoctoral fellows will be listed here.

-I am currently recruiting MSc and/or PhD students to work on laser-induced breakdown spectroscopy projects for environmental sensing.
+I am currently recruiting MSc/PhD students to work on laser-induced breakdown spectroscopy projects for environmental sensing, starting in Fall 2025 and with the option to convert to a PhD after starting.
 Please send me a short email expressing your interests in this position, with your CV attached, and using the email title "Graduate studies in LIBS for environmental sensing".

 I am not currently recruiting postdoctoral fellows.
 I recruit undergraduate students to join my group, throughout the year.